Rebalancers

 When the Spoke contract completes the newIntent call, the intent will be added to the intentQueue, and periodically sent to the Hub contract on the Clearing chain - depending on the configuration of the max queue size and age for the origin domain.

 An intent can be created by interacting directly with the contract.
-The following is a simple example sending 100 USDT via the netting system from Sepolia Testnet to BNB Testnet.
+The following is a simple example sending 100 USDT via the netting system from Sepolia Testnet to BNB Testnet - ttl and maxFee are specified as 0 to indicate the netting system should be used.

 import { ethers, BigNumberish } from 'ethers'